UmerFarooqJillani/Flutter-Learning/c_add_assets_common_ui_and_layouts_spacing_project_structure_exp/README.md

 ### 📂 .dart_tool/
 **Purpose:**<br>
-It stores project-specific build info, package configurations, and tool caches used internally by the Dart/Flutter ecosystem.
+    It stores project-specific build info, package configurations, and tool caches used internally by the Dart/Flutter ecosystem.<br>
 **Should You Edit .dart_tool/**<br>
     No
 ### 📂 .idea/